-With software like Infusionsoft by Keap, you can send more targeted email by segmenting contacts based on criteria like demographics, interests, and purchase behavior.
+With software like Keap, you can send more targeted email by segmenting contacts based on criteria like demographics, interests, and purchase behavior.
 You can also set up automated sequences that trigger emails when clients take actions like clicking on a link, ensuring they get the right information at the right time.

 More than 1.8 billion people worldwide are active on Facebook, and so are 72 percent of the small business owners we surveyed.
 But small business owners may not realize that simply posting on Facebook doesn't work like it used to.

 With Facebook growing more crowded and its algorithm favoring content from advertisers and friends, businesses have seen the organic reach of their posts drop dramatically in recent years.
 The average post reaches less than 10 percent of followers and engages only four percent of them, according to a study by Locowise.